sciZer0/7/v/README.md

 Plus, the minimum required balance level (Garbage Level) is also set  for an account in order to be free from being-collected as garbage.

-Both the Rent Level and Garbage Level helps to significantly decrease a number of possible DDoS/Spam attacks a lot.
+Both the Rent Level and Garbage Level helps to significantly decrease a number of possible DDoS/Spam attacks.

 Both the Rent Level and Garbage Level may be changed through democratic voting: Competitive Quadratic Voting.